What is Senate Bill 5430?

 What’s different about this approach to pricing?

 By law, the WA529 Committee must administer the program in an “actuarially sound” manner in order to ensure the program is self-sustaining.
 Accordingly, the GET program sets an annual unit price that is informed by actuarial analysis.
 In two of the past four years, reflecting a sensitivity to keeping units affordable, the Committee has selected a unit price below the State Actuary’s recommended best estimate, but still within a range determined to be “reasonable” by the State Actuary.
 The unit price includes a premium above current tuition levels.
 This premium is added to ensure the financial soundness of the program and make the future “guarantee” possible.
-Senate Bill 5430 changes the balance of risk to the state while enabling customers to expect more consistent annual pricing adjustments.
+Senate Bill 5430 changed the balance of risk to the state while enabling customers to expect more consistent annual pricing adjustments.